 Assignment 3 will be a draft of the final paper to provide students feedback for the final paper.
-It is recommended that students exceed the 5-8 page length; the more comprehensive the draft, the less work is needed in the final.
+It is recommended that students exceed the 5-8 page length; the more comprehensive the draft, the less work is needed in the final and more feedback the instructor can provide.
+This should include the issue/problems of the topic chosen for the final.
+This is part I of the final paper.